-The exercise price per share of each of the above grants will be the fair market value of one of our Common Shares (determined pursuant to our then-effective equity plan) on the date of the grant.
+The exercise price per share of each of the above grants will be the fair market value of one of our Common Shares (determined pursuant to our theneffective equity plan) on the date of the grant.

 All of the above stock options granted to new and non-management directors (including the chair of our Board) will be under our then-effective equity plan.
-The stock options underlying the above initial and annual grants to each non-management director will vest as to one-third of the total stock options on the one year anniversary of the grant date, one-third of the total stock options on the two year anniversary of the grant date and the balance of the total stock options on the three year anniversary of the grant date.
+The stock options underlying the above initial and annual grants to each non-management director will vest as to one-third of the total stock options on the one year anniversary of the grant date, one-third of the total stock options on the two year anniversary of the grant date, one-third date.
 The stock options underlying the additional grant to the chair of our Board will vest fully on the one year anniversary of the grant date.